WhatYouHaventSeen/Community-Rules/README.md

 that you are not entitled to tell me how to give you free content and how I should spend my time.

 **Pay attention: You can make requests; hell, you can even make strongly worded requests.
 Believe me, I can handle them.
-But the instant you start to *tell me what to do* you cross my personal DO NOT CROSS line.
+But the instant you start to *command me what to do* you cross my personal DO NOT CROSS line.
 And I will not tolerate it.
 To the point that I am literally paying people to keep you away and I am happy doing so.
 I am an adult and I know my boundaries well.
 You will not cross with them without consequences.**